The Master List of the Collaborative Economy: Rent and Trade Everything

 Market Rises: Media Attention, Over $2billion in Funding

-There’s been remarkable media attention on this topic as vendors like AirBnB, Lyft, Uber, and TaskRabbit have gained the attention of the media.
-Even battles against this category have emerged in San Francisco, as well as in Amsterdam on unofficial places of rent.
-We don’t foresee this space to go down, as cursory analysis indicates that there’s been a whopping $2billion in venture funding into this category, out of a sample of 200 startups.
-A spin out from the consumer social networking category, this movement will have significant runway before true winners are decided.
+There’s been remarkable media coverage on this topic as vendors like AirBnB, Lyft, Uber and TaskRabbit have gained the media’s attention.
+Pushbacks against this category have emerged in San Francisco, as well as in Amsterdam, as unofficial places of rent.
+We don’t foresee this space going down, as a cursory analysis indicates that there’s been a whopping $2 billion in venture funding across a sampling of 200 startups within this category.
+A spinoff from the consumer social networking category, this movement will have significant runway before true winners are determined.

 Disruptions to CPG, Retail, Service Industry, and Governments

-Also, there are extensive disruptions to companies who create products or services.
-If this trend continues at the speed of current trajectory, it can force retail and product based companies to acquire startups in this space, or offer products in their own stores for lease or barter.
-Furthermore, governments are displaced if the barter economy rises, and tax revenues are diminished as people share products –with no money exchanged.
-Lastly, we’re seeing new forms of untraditional currency emerging, including peer to peer BitCoin which is not backed by any federal reserve note, nor precious metal –it’s backed by processing power.
+There are potentially extensive disruptions for companies that create products or services.
+If this trend continues at the current speed and trajectory, it may force retail and product-based companies to acquire startups within this space or to offer products in their own stores for lease or barter.
+Furthermore, governments could be displaced if the barter economy rises.
+Tax revenues are diminished as people share products with no money exchanged.
+We’re also seeing new forms of nontraditional currency emerging, including peer-to-peer BitCoin, which is not backed by any central bank or precious metal.
+It’s backed by processing power.

 How You Can Get Involved with this Research